wzb2/TBD/README.md

 # TBD
-Spooder shooter!
-A poorly optimized raycasting game with lighting for a school project.
+A poorly optimized raycasting shooter game with lighting and stuff that I made for a school project.